-In Example 1.2, Alice and Bob used the numeric one-time pad with n = 100.
-Suppose that Eve observes the ciphertext 80.
-The plaintext is then x if and only if the key is $(80 - x) \mod 100$.
-If each key is equally likely then it seems reasonable to say that Eve learns nothing about the plaintext.
+- Suppose that Eve observes the ciphertext 80. - The plaintext is x if and only if the key is $(80 x) \mod 100$ . - Since each key is equally likely then it seems reasonable to say that Eve learns nothing about the plaintext.